Set this page to

 Go to Siemens in your region

 Steam is an essential element in the energy supply system.
 As a primary energy source, it fulfills many important functions, whether it’s used to operate a turbine, as process steam for use in industry, or for district heating.
 Therefore, heat recovery steam generators (HRSG) are important components of many power plants: They substantially increase a plant’s overall efficiency, and help to minimize the costs of fuel.
-You also benefit from greater flexibility when operating at part load or during load changes.
+You also benefit from greater flexibility when operating at part load during load changes or by simply utilizing one of our diverter bypass stack systems.

 Delivery concepts and site construction